repobee/repobee/docs/getting_started.rst

    Whenever you see specific mentions of GitHub, refer to the :ref:`gitlab` section for how this translates to use with GitLab.

 The basic workflow of RepoBee is best described by example.
-In this section, I will walk you through how to set up a target organization with template and student repositories by showing every single step I would perform myself.
-The basic workflow can be summarized in the following steps:
+This guide will take you through most of RepoBee's core functionality with using less realistic examples as the backdrop.
+In this first section, we will set up everything on the hosting platform, and configure RepoBee to interface with the hosting platform.
+The steps are as follows.

 1. Create an organization (the target organization).
 2. Configure RepoBee for the target organization.
 3. Verify settings.
 4. Set up the template repos.
-5. Set up the student repos.

-This should leave you with enough knowledge to use the rudimentary features of RepoBee.
-There is much more to RepoBee, such as opening/closing issues, updating student repos and cloning repos in batches.
-This is covered in later sections, but you don't necessarily need to go through the entire guide in one go.
-Now, let's delve into the above steps in greater detail.
+When this initial setup is over and done with, the following parts of the guide will teach you how to use the most fundamental parts of RepoBee.

 Create an organization
 ======================

 This is an absolutely necessary pre-requisite for using RepoBee.
 Create an organization with an appropriate name on the platform instance you intend to use.
 You can find the ``New organization`` button by going to